chhathaway71/DSC-530/README.md

 The temperatures are regional as well as national.

-The code, powerpoint presentation, and final summary results are included.
+The dataset, code, powerpoint presentation, and final summary results are included.